digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/instruments/generic/contingent-claims.rst

 Contingent Claims is a library for modeling financial instruments in Daml.
-An instrument is represented by a tree of :ref:`Claims <type-contingentclaims-core-internal-claim-claim-35538>`, which describe future cashflows between two parties as well as the conditions under which these cashflows occur.
+An instrument is represented by a tree of :ref:`Claims <type-contingentclaims-core-internal-claim-claim-35538>`, which describe future contractual events (cashflows and other `effects <#lifecycling-effect>`__) between two parties as well as the conditions under which these contractual events occur.

 The library offers lifecycling capabilities, as well as an (experimental) valuation semantics to map a claim to a mathematical expression that can be used for no-arbitrage pricing.